 - Dried oregano

 - Chili powder

-- Cooked chicken breast, chopped or shredded
+- Rotisserie chicken breast (or any cooked chicken breast), chopped or shredded

 - Cilantro, chopped

 How to Make this Sweet Potato Chipotle Rotisserie Chicken Skillet:

 Heat a LARGE, heavy-bottomed skillet over medium-high heat with a spritz of olive oil.
 In my opinion, everyone needs a good cast-iron skillet.
 I love mine because it’s HUGE and your whole dinner actually FITS.
 Add your sweet potatoes to the skillet and cook.
 Make sure you cover the skillet and stir the potatoes often.
 It should take about 10 minutes to soften the sweet potatoes.

 Once the sweet potatoes are getting soft, add the onion, bell pepper, and cauliflower rice into the skillet (throw in a pinch of kosher salt to help the veggies release their water) and cook for another 10-15 minutes until the veggies are fragrant and the cauliflower is pretty tender.

 The next step is to add chopped zucchini and garlic to our fragrant veggie mix.
 Cover the pan again and cook for another 5 minutes stirring often, until everything is tender to your liking.